OWASP/CheatSheetSeries/cheatsheets/XML_External_Entity_Prevention_Cheat_Sheet.md

     // and these as well, per Timothy Morgan's 2014 paper: "XML Schema, DTD, and Entity Attacks" dbf.setXIncludeAware(false);
     dbf.setExpandEntityReferences(false);

+    // As stated in the documentation "Feature for Secure Processing (FSP)" is the central mechanism to
+    // help safeguard XML processing.
+It instructs XML processors, such as parsers, validators,
+    // and transformers, to try and process XML securely.
+This can be used as an alternative to
+    // dbf.setExpandEntityReferences(false); to allow some safe level of Entity Expansion
+    // Exists from JDK6.
+    dbf.setFeature(XMLConstants.FEATURE_SECURE_PROCESSING, true);

     // And, per Timothy Morgan: "If for some reason support for inline DOCTYPEs are a requirement, then
     // ensure the entity settings are disabled (as shown above) and beware that SSRF attacks